Neil Record: Academic work

 Record is Chairman of the Institute of Economic Affairs, and was a visiting fellow at Nuffield College, Oxford.
 He wrote the first textbook on the specialist topic of currency overlay, a business that now covers over US$100 billion of clients' assets.
 He has also written numerous papers and articles on currency management, the Euro and the pensions business.
 In 2012 his entry for the Wolfson Economics Prize, Minimising the Financial Cost, and maximising the economic opportunities, of Euro Exit, was shortlisted.
 The submission recommended the formation of a secret, German-led, taskforce that would prepare for total dissolution of the common currency as soon as it became clear that one country was going to have to leave.
-Record has been an advocate of reform in the public pensions sector and has written extensively on the public pensions system, including works such as Sir Humphrey's Legacy; facing up to the true cost of public sector pensions (IEA, 2006).
+Record has been an advocate of cutting the pensions of public sector workers and has written extensively on the public pensions system, including works such as Sir Humphrey's Legacy; facing up to the true cost of public sector pensions (IEA, 2006).

-Philanthropy

-In 2017 Record made a gift of c. £1.3m to his alma mater Magdalen College School, Oxford in memory of his older brother Richard Record, who died suddenly in 1968 aged 16 while a pupil at the school.
-Record stated that "Richard was the clever one, and I was grief-struck when he died".
-Magdalen College School has named a new Sixth Form Centre building, completed in 2017, after Richard Record.

-Climate Change
+Political views

-Record has been identified in September 2014 as one of the donors supporting the think-tank the Global Warming Policy Foundation which is sceptical of catastrophic anthropogenic climate change.
+Record has been identified in September 2014 as one of the donors supporting the climate change denial think-tank the Global Warming Policy Foundation.
 The Guardian newspaper has quoted him as saying: "I personally regard the continuing contribution of the GWPF to the climate change debate as very positive in assisting balance and rationality in this contentious area."

+Record has been an outspoken critic of the Euro since 1995, but stated in 2012 that he remained a supporter of the economic cooperation derived from membership of the European Union.

+Record is a director of the British heritage advocacy group Restore Trust.

 Record has been a member of all three of the UK's major political parties over the course of his life, but was a major donor to the Conservative Party in the run-up to the 2010 general election.

-Record has been an outspoken critic of the Euro since 1995, but has stated that he remains a supporter of the economic cooperation derived from membership of the union.
+During the 2024 Conservative leadership contest, in August 2024, it was reported that Record donated use of his London home to Kemi Badenoch's campaign, who used it as a base of operations.
+Record also gave Badenoch £10,000 towards her campaign in July 2024.